renatocaliari/JTBD-Mapper-AI-Agent/example/jtbd/listen to music/actors.md

 ## Beneficiary
-### 🎧 Music listeners
+### 🎧 Music Listeners
-- Music listeners trying to listen to music
+- Music Listeners trying to listen to music

 ## Performer
+### 🎧 Music Listeners
+- Music Listeners trying to listen to music for their own benefit

+## Provider
-### 🎶 Music providers
+### 🎶 Music Streaming Services, Record Labels, Audio Equipment Manufacturers
-- Music providers trying to provide music
+- Music Streaming Services trying to provide access to music content
+- Record Labels trying to produce and distribute music
+- Audio Equipment Manufacturers trying to create devices for music playback

 ## Indirect Beneficiary
-### 🏢 Music venues
+### 💃 Dancers, Filmmakers, Advertisers
-- Music venues trying to benefit from music consumption
+- Dancers trying to use music for practice, performance, and inspiration
-### 📢 Advertisers
-- Advertisers trying to reach audiences through music
+- Filmmakers trying to enhance the emotional impact of their films with music
-### 🎸 Music instrument manufacturers
-- Music instrument manufacturers trying to sell music instruments
+- Advertisers trying to create engaging and memorable advertisements with music

 ## Threatened
-### 🤫 People who prefer silence
+### 🤫 People in noise-sensitive environments (e.g., libraries, hospitals), Natural quietude (e.g., forests, remote areas), People with auditory sensitivities
-- People who prefer silence trying to avoid noise
+- People in noise-sensitive environments trying to avoid disturbance from unwanted noise pollution
-### 👂 People who are sensitive to noise
-- People who are sensitive to noise trying to avoid loud sounds
+- Natural quietude trying to avoid disruption from music played in natural environments
-### 🙅 People who are not interested in music
-- People who are not interested in music trying to avoid music
+- People with auditory sensitivities trying to avoid discomfort or pain from loud music

 ## Assistant
-### 🎛️ Sound engineers
-- Sound engineers trying to assist in music production
-### 🎼 Music producers
+### 🧑‍🤝‍🧑 Friends sharing music, Smart speakers/Voice assistants, Curated playlist creators
+- Friends sharing music trying to suggest new artists or songs and create shared listening experiences
-- Music producers trying to assist in music creation
+- Smart speakers/Voice assistants trying to provide voice control for music playback and access to music libraries
-### 🎧 DJs
-- DJs trying to assist in music performance
+- Curated playlist creators trying to organize music into thematic or genre-based collections

 ## Decision Maker
-### 🎵 Music curators
+### 🙋 Individuals, Families, Business owners
-- Music curators trying to select music
+- Individuals trying to decide what music to listen to and how to access it
-### 📝 Playlist creators
-- Playlist creators trying to organize music
+- Families trying to decide what music is appropriate for shared listening
-### 💼 Record label executives
-- Record label executives trying to manage music production
+- Business owners trying to decide what music to play to create a specific atmosphere

 ## Purchaser
-### 💳 People who pay for music subscriptions
+### 💳 Individuals, Families, Businesses
+- Individuals trying to purchase music subscriptions, albums, or individual tracks
-- People who pay for music subscriptions trying to access music
+- Families trying to purchase family music plans or shared devices
-### 💿 People who buy music
-- People who buy music trying to own music
+- Businesses trying to purchase licenses for music to be played in their establishments

 ## Buyer
-### 🧑‍💻 People who listen to music
+### 🛍️ Individuals, Family members, Employees
+- Individuals trying to make the actual purchase of music subscriptions, albums, or devices
+- Family members trying to purchase music on behalf of other family members
-- People who listen to music trying to access music
+- Employees trying to purchase music licenses for their workplace

 ## Supervisor
-### ✍️ Music critics
+### 🧑‍💼 Parents (for children), Business managers (for public spaces), Event organizers
-- Music critics trying to evaluate music
+- Parents trying to supervise children's music consumption
-### 📰 Music reviewers
-- Music reviewers trying to assess music
+- Business managers trying to oversee the music played in their establishments
-### 🎬 Music supervisors
-- Music supervisors trying to oversee music use
+- Event organizers trying to manage music selection and volume at events

 ## Influencer
-### 🎤 Music bloggers
+### 🎤 Musicians/Artists, Music critics/bloggers, Social media influencers
-- Music bloggers trying to influence music taste
+- Musicians/Artists trying to influence music tastes
-### 📰 Music critics
-- Music critics trying to influence music perception
+- Music critics/bloggers trying to influence music choices
-### 📱 Social media influencers
-- Social media influencers trying to promote music
+- Social media influencers trying to influence music trends

 ## Expert
-### 📚 Music theorists
+### 🎼 Music producers, Audio engineers, Musicologists
-- Music theorists trying to analyze music
+- Music producers trying to apply deep knowledge about recording, mixing, and mastering
-### 📜 Music historians
-- Music historians trying to document music
+- Audio engineers trying to apply deep knowledge about sound systems and acoustics
-### 🎼 Musicologists
-- Musicologists trying to study music
+- Musicologists trying to apply deep knowledge about the history, theory, and cultural significance of music